 Checking Your Appliances

 It’s really good to have fiber optic cable in your home; but, you are required to have phones and a set top box to make them work.
-Check if your phones are older models because fiber optic cable is not compatible with them.
+See to it that your phones are the latest models because fiber optic cable is not compatible with old ones.
 If they are dated models, you’ll need to purchase new phones that could jive with fiber optic cables.
-Also, always make sure that your set top box is compatible with fiber optic cable.
+Also, always check if your set top box are made for fiber optic cable.
 If they are not compatible, call your cable provider for help.

 The next step you need to do is to run the cables from the optical network terminal into your home where you will connect it to your phone’s network box.
 My best advice is to hire a qualified phone engineer to do the dirty work for you.